JabRef/user-documentation/en/JournalAbbreviations.md

 If the current journal name is not found in your journal lists, the field will not be modified.

-To convert the journal names of many entries in bulk, you can select any number of entries, and choose **Tools -&gt; Abbreviate journal names (ISO)**, **Tools -&gt; Abbreviate journal names (MEDLINE)** or **Tools -&gt; Unabbreviate journal names**.
+To convert the journal names of many entries in bulk, you can select any number of entries, and choose **Tools → Abbreviate journal names (ISO)**, **Tools → Abbreviate journal names (MEDLINE)** or **Tools → Unabbreviate journal names**.
 These three actions will abbreviate and unabbreviate the journal names of all selected entries for which the journal name could be found in your journal lists.

 ## Setting up additional journal lists